lasithhaputhanthri/lasithhaputhanthri/README.md

 A project aimed at developing smart irrigation solutions, funded by UBLC World Bank.

 ### 🏅 Achievements
-- **SLIOT Competition Winner**: Developed a smart wall socket in collaboration with Dinujaya Wijewikrama and Prabath Wijethilaka.
+- **SLIOT Competition Winner**: Developed a device that can turn any water tank into a smart one in collaboration with Dinujaya Wijewikrama and Prabath Wijethilaka.
-- **Sri Lanka IEEE Challenge Winner**: Arduino Challenge winner with the project "REPLACE: Smart Wall Socket" alongside Dinujaya and Yasiru Basnayake.
+- **Sri Lanka IEEE Challenge Sphere Arduino Winner**: Arduino Challenge winner with the project "REPLACE: Smart Wall Socket" alongside Dinujaya and Yasiru Basnayake.
 - **UBLC World Bank Funded Project**: HydroLink, a smart irrigation system.

 ### 📊 GitHub Stats